RutikMahajan/M1_Banking_Management_System_/4_test plan/Readme.md

 |---------| ------------| ----------| ------------| ------------| ------------|
 | L_01|	Logout should be successful and redirect to login page again|	User integer input|	Redirection to Login page|	Page got redirected to Login page|	Scenario based|

-## Best methods to be followed:

-* Best Methods Followed

-* Exact Mapping of code to avoid confusions

-* Mentioning of both High level and Low level Behavioral and structural diagrams for better understanding

-* Followed the exact symbols to make the understanding easier

-* Detailed explanation in Low level Behavioural and Structural Diagrams